 Ground Turkey vs. Ground Beef: Which Is Healthier?
 Here's What a Dietitian Says

-Generally speaking, ground turkey is leaner than standard ground beef, a nutritional advantage, especially when it comes to heart health, but this protein pick can leave something to be desired in the flavor and texture department.
+Generally speaking, ground turkey is leaner than standard ground beef, a nutritional advantage, especially when it comes to heart health.
+Still, this protein choice can leave one to wonder how to improve the flavor and texture of this poultry meat.
 If you've ever chewed your way through a dry and flavorless turkey burger, you know what we're talking about.
-We might be left wondering, is this protein swap worth it?
-Is ground turkey healthy compared to beef, and if so, how can we make ground turkey recipes more delicious?
+You might question if this protein swap worth is it.
+So, is ground turkey healthier compared to beef, and if so, how can we make ground turkey recipes more delicious?
 Let's break it all down and find out.

 How healthy is ground turkey?
 Getting to the answer is not as straightforward as you might think.
-We need to level the playing field and compare ground turkey and ground beef of similar lean meat to fat ratios.
+We need to level the playing field and compare ground turkey and ground beef with similar lean meat-to-fat ratios.

 First, let's compare one of the more common varieties of ground beef available (70% lean, 30% fat) with ground turkey (93% lean, 7% fat).